Ready to Take Your Marketing to the Next Level?

 2) An entry-point offer gives you the chance to excite your customers about your brand.
 (I wrote about this last week - check that out here).
 Once you have an excited customer, you are well-positioned to cross-sell, up-sell, and re-sell to that customer.

-Entry point offers can and should be used often in your business.
+Entry point offers can and should be used often in your business as part of an overall customer value optimization strategy.
 Generally, you should think through each major service or product that you offer, and try to see if you can come up with a low-cost way for the customer to experience that product or service.

 This is not a bait and switch - you want to offer something that is complete and whole by itself, but something that generates interest in future purchases.